Colin Birss

-Sir Colin Ian Birss (born December 1964 in Thurso) is the Chancellor of the High Court.
+Sir Colin Ian Birss (born December 1964) is the chancellor of the High Court.

 Career

 Birss attended Largs Academy and then Lancaster Royal Grammar School.
 He graduated from Downing College, Cambridge in 1986 with a first class honours degree in metallurgy and materials sciences.
 Birss worked for Arthur Andersen until 1988 and after legal training at City University London he was called to the bar at Middle Temple in 1990, joining Three New Square, a specialist intellectual property set of barristers' chambers.

 Birss was made a Queen's Counsel in 2008.
 He was appointed a Specialist Circuit Judge on 5 October 2010 and assigned to the Patents County Court in 2010 and authorised to sit as a deputy High Court judge.
 On 13 May 2013, he was appointed a High Court judge, assigned to the Chancery Division, and received the customary knighthood in the 2013 Special Honours.
 He was appointed a Lord Justice of Appeal on 8 February 2021.
 Upon his elevation to the Court of Appeal, he was appointed Deputy Head of Civil Justice in England and Wales.